a-random-lemurian/firlas-rules/First Last Rules.md

 1. First Last is not allowed to say "get that sussy baka!" while referring to anyone on board one of his ships.
 1. First Last is not allowed to name any planet after any female politician born between the years 1900 and 2100.
 1. First Last is not allowed to create a JavaScript framework.
-1. First Last is not allowed to "weaponise the backrooms".
+1. First Last is not allowed to "weaponize the backrooms".
 1. First Last is not allowed to discuss his supposed immortality.
 1. First Last is not allowed to "reveal his final form".
 1. First Last is not allowed to "feel empathy".